Good Newwz

 Principal photography commenced in November 2018 and wrapped up by April 2019.

-The film was released theatrically on 27 December 2019 and became one of the biggest blockbuster films of 2019, with a final worldwide gross of ₹3.18 billion; it is Kumar's highest-grossing film in India and the 40th highest grossing Indian film of all time.
+The film was released theatrically on 27 December 2019 coinciding New Year Festivities and became one of the highest grossing Indian films of 2019, with a final worldwide gross of ₹3.18 billion; it is Kumar's highest-grossing film in India.
 With this film, Kumar set a new record in 2019 by having three consecutive domestic 200 Crore Club net films alongside Mission Mangal and Housefull 4.

 Plot

 Varun Batra is the CEO of a Volkswagen showroom in Mumbai and his wife, Deepti "Deepu" Batra, is a celebrity journalist.
 The two are a happily married couple going on seven years, but struggle to conceive a baby.
 Varun's sister Richa suggests the couple meet reputed fertility specialist Dr. Anand Joshi, who suggests they do in vitro fertilisation (IVF), a fertility technique that will enhance their chances.
-They agree, Varun submits sperm samples, and Dr. Joshi seemingly places the embryo created in his lab by Varun's sperm in Deepti's uterus.
+They agree, Varun submits sperm samples, and Dr. Joshi seemingly places the couple's embryo created in his lab in Deepti's uterus.

-12 days later, Varun and Deepti are hastily summoned by Dr. Anand's wife, Dr. Sandhya Joshi.
-Here, the two run into another homonymous couple, Honey Batra and Monika "Moni" Batra, who have taken up IVF as well.
-Anand guiltily reveals that a sperm mix-up has occurred: Varun's sperm have been mixed with Monika's eggs, and Honey's sperm with Deepti's eggs.
+12 days later, Varun and Deepti are hastily summoned by Dr. Anand's wife, Dr. Sandhya Joshi, where the two run into another couple: Honey Batra and Monika "Moni" Batra, who have elected IVF as well.
+Anand guiltily reveals that a sperm mix-up has occurred due to the two couples homonymous surname: Varun's sperm have been fertilised Monika's eggs, and Honey's sperm with Deepti's eggs.
 Shocked beyond belief, both couples attack the two doctors.
 The doctors suggest that the couples go for a minor procedure so there is no chance of pregnancy.
-Varun later learns from Honey that Monika is pregnant with Varun's child, and Deepti is pregnant with Honey's child, but his rudeness causes Honey to fear the loss of his own child as Deepti has also gotten pregnant.
+Varun later learns from Honey that Monika is pregnant with Varun's child, and Deepti is pregnant with Honey's child, but his rudeness causes Honey to fear the loss of his own child.
 He vows to prevent an abortion on Deepti's part, and he and Monika rent out a flat just above Varun's and Deepti's, much to the couple's shock.

 Varun and Deepti initially project frustration against Honey and Monika during the first six months of pregnancy for interfering in their lives.
-However, during a routine check-up in the seventh month of pregnancy, Sandhya advises Deepti to try talking to Monika, who is probably going through as much as she is emotionally distressed.
-Realizing that she needs to try to understand the situation, Deepti asks Monika out for a street food treat, during which they start getting to know each other.
+However, during a routine check-up in the seventh month of pregnancy, Sandhya advises Deepti to try talking to Monika, who is probably going through as much as she is, being emotionally distressed.
+Realising that she needs to try to understand the situation, Deepti asks Monika out for a street food treat, during which they start getting to know each other.
 Deepti learns that Monika had suffered two miscarriages, making her sympathise, and the women bond.
 However, Varun still nurses a negative attitude, especially since Deepti is not carrying his child.
 She takes a stand in Honey's and Monika's favour for the first time, angrily telling Varun that he never cared to understand anything that happened post the mishap.